 We’ve collected five actionable tips to improve your lead funnel.
 Here they are:

 - Use automation.
 You can use chatbots to automate communication at different stages.
 With SendPulse, you can create up to three chatbots for Facebook Messenger and Telegram at no cost.
 Chatbots can reduce the workload on your marketing and sales teams.
 Follow this guide to create your first chatbot.

 - Build long-lasting relationships.
 Working with existing customers is cheaper than acquiring new leads and nurturing them.
 Focus your efforts on customer loyalty programs and create good conditions for your customers to return, buy more, and spread good word-of-mouth about your brand.

 - Target and personalize your messaging.
 Use personalization throughout your messages at all lead funnel stages.
 It will provoke a better and more emotional response and speed up conversions.
-Learn how to personalize your emails with this guide.

 - Monitor customer retention at each stage.
 This will help you identify the blind spots in your digital marketing strategy.
 Increase the retention rate at each stage to improve the overall efficiency of your lead funnel.

 - Upsell and cross-sell.
 Upselling helps you sell more expensive analogs of the products your lead initially wanted to buy.
 While cross-selling is necessary to sell additional products to accompany the original purchase.
 These two marketing techniques help to earn more money without much sweat.

 Congratulations, you’ve learned what a lead funnel is and how it works.
 We hope you will use SendPulse’s free tools for the benefit of your business.